sheacon/nashville_housing/README.md

 # Nashville Real Estate

 House prices are a common project topic for data science learners.
 I've attempted to make this more interesting by collecting my own real-world data for my current city.
-This is a data collection and exploratory data analysis project for an academic course that I've since expanded with predictive modeling.
+This was an EDA-only project for an academic course that I've since expanded with predictive modeling.

 ## Data Collection and Preparation
 -  [Web scraping](https://github.com/sheacon/nashville_real_estate/blob/main/scrape.md)